songlab-cal/StableFM/scripts/enformer/README.md

 > 1.2 Process numpy files (run `python get_csv.py`)

 _Explanation._ This step converts the numpy files to eight corresponding csv files that are easier for subsetting in the next step.
-The csv files contain predictions across 5,313 tracks (listed [here](https://raw.githubusercontent.com/calico/basenji/master/manuscripts/cross2020/targets_human.txt)), for a few thousand genes.
+The csv files contain predictions across 5,313 tracks (listed [here](https://raw.githubusercontent.com/calico/basenji/master/manuscripts/cross2020/targets_human.txt), also available in `enformer-data` subdirectory), for a few thousand genes.

 ## 2. Subset to relevant tracks